 Kenny has had the last few years to put things into perspective, the emotional growth contributing to the evolution of his songwriting.
 “I noticed during some of the harder times that I was anticipating the worst outcome before I gave myself a chance.
 It’s really important to give yourself the time you need to experience grief and to be OK with it.
 I think it’s definitely changed my perspective to be more open-minded and to consider other people’s experiences before being too quick to judge.
 I think my songwriting has matured and become more transparent as to who I am.
 There is still so much more room to grow, and always more to learn.”

 Each song has a special meaning to him, but ultimately he wants the listener to extract their own.
-“I really want the listener to be able to take away their own meaning of the songs for themselves.
-I remember finding out that Neil Young’s song ‘Long May You Run’ was about a car.
+“I remember finding out that Neil Young’s song ‘Long May You Run’ was about a car.
 As genius as that is, it totally changed the way I listened to it.

 “Some of the standout tracks for me are ‘Burr’s Roach Jam’ — just because of how incredibly fun it was to put together and jam on.”
 The song evolved out of Dean Ween’s weekly jam nights at John & Peter’s in New Hope, Pennsylvania.
 There the two built upon the riff each week, making it better each time.